 Is It Unsanitary to Have a Flock of Canada Geese Around?

-Yes.
-Having their excrement on your lawn can be detrimental to human health seeing as it can harbor parasites, E. coli, and viruses.
+Their excrement can harbor parasites, E. coli, and viruses.

 Canada geese will not stop at the lawn when dropping their excrement.
 They will also cover surfaces like walkways, driveways, and sidewalks with it.
 Not only is this aesthetically and hygienically unacceptable, but it also poses a slipping hazard, due to the slimy nature of the excrement.